aliyun/terraform-provider-alicloud/website/docs/d/drds_instances.html.markdown

 The following arguments are supported:

-* `name_regex` - A regex string to filter results by instance name.
+* `name_regex` - (Optional, Deprecated) A regex string to filter results by instance description.
+It is deprecated since v1.91.0 and will be removed in a future release, please use 'description_regex' instead.
+* `description_regex` - (Optional, Available in 1.91.0+) A regex string to filter results by instance description.
 * `ids` - (Optional) A list of DRDS instance IDs.

 ## Attributes Reference